spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/backend-and-storefront-api-module-differences.md

 This document describes differences between the backend and storefront code in API modules.

-New Glue infrastructure has introduced the possibility to build not only the storefront but also backend APIs in the same project.
-Storefront APIs inherit the possibilities of old Glue in terms of what they can do and what they have access to (Storage and ElasticSearch or make RPC Zed calls via Clients).
-Backend APIs have direct access to Facades that enables the creation of performant backend APIs projects often need.
+The Glue infrastructure can build not only the storefront but also backend APIs in the same project. *Storefront APIs* inherit the possibilities of the old Spryker Glue implementation in terms of what they can do and what they have access to.
+For example, storefront APIs can access Storage and Elasticsearch and make RPC Zed calls using Clients. *Backend APIs* have direct access to Facades, which lets you create performant backend APIs that you might often need for your projects.

 The main difference between storefront and backend APIs is in the base classes each type of module uses.
 Because Storefront APIs continue providing lightweight APIs the same as old Glue did, they use the same base classes.
 Backend APIs are getting the new abstract classes that have access to Facades from other modules.